waggle-sensor/summer2021/Zong/dailylog.md

 <h3> Tuesday, July 27: </h3>
 <ul>
    <li> Looked at Sean's code </li>
-   <li> Am writing a function called aggregate_data with panda to grab data and put it in JSON format <li>
+   <li> Am writing a function called aggregate_data with panda to grab data and put it in JSON format </li>
    <li> Gave a midpoint presentation for NAISE students, learned about the blog </li>
    </ul>